Education

 From power cables, transformers, fuse boxes and smart meters.

-From wifi routers, mobile networks, smart meters and DECT cordless phones.
+From wifi routers, mobile networks, smart meters and DECT phones.

 Dirty electricity

-High-frequency interference on the circuit from energy-saving devices and solar inverters.
+High-frequency interference from energy-saving devices and solar inverters.

 Body voltage